kennethbaillie/critcare-test/docs/1a74f8f7b8b7e871b413c4697f68b4401fbacdf0/index.md

 <div>
   <p>
-    For use by appropriately-trained critical care staff in NHS Lothian only. <br>Use your phone's "add to home screen" function to install webapp.
+    For use by appropriately trained critical care staff in NHS Lothian only. <br>Use your phone's "add to home screen" function to install webapp.
   </p>

   <p>